 Zieva Konvisser, HOD ’06

-This research examines the human impact of traumatic events such as terrorism and wrongful conviction along with strategies for overcoming this kind of experience.
+This research examines the human impact of traumatic events such as terrorism, genocide, combat and wrongful conviction and gives voice to the survivors of traumas and their stories.

 Tracy Long, HOD ’14